cfpb/design-system/docs/components/wells.md

   #### Content guidelines

+  * Grey wells should be used to feature content or specific calls to action;
+  text should be succinct.

-    * Grey wells should be used to feature content or specific calls to action; text should be succinct.* Grey well will help visually set apart the content within it, so use it to draw attention to that content.* Grey wells should take up less than a third of a page.* Currently, single column content only.* Types of atoms you can place in a well include:  * Headings (H2 - H5)  * Text (including bullets and numbered lists)
+  * A grey well will help visually set apart the content within it, so use it to draw attention to that content.

+  * Grey wells should take up less than a third of a page.

+  * Currently, grey wells should contain single column content only.

+  Types of atoms you can place in a well include:

+  * Headings (H2 - H5).

+  * Text (including bullets and numbered lists).

+  * Links.

-    * Links* Headings should be as succinct as possible and 35 characters or less (including spaces).
+  * Headings should be as succinct as possible and 35 characters or less (including spaces).

   #### Behavior